ChudiNnorukam/calAdmissions/README.md

 5th percentile intercept: 50.856512445888484, 95th percentile intercept: 70.49255558690935
 ```

 Our regression for the 2001 `admitted to applied` data is `-1.97x + 45.71`, so both the slope and the intercept are outside the 90% confidence interval.
 Therefore, we can say with 90% confidence that the models for the 1999 data and the 2001 data are different, and the passing of the *Ortiz*-*Pacheco*-*Poochigian*-*Vasconcellos Cal Grant Act* correlates with a significant change in admissions rate as compared to Household income.
-One possibility is that lower income students were more confident in their ability to receive financial aid after the grand, so they applied in higher numbers, affecting the distribution.
+One possibility is that lower income students were more confident in their ability to receive financial aid after the Grant, so they applied in higher numbers, affecting the distribution.